oluvvafemi/oluvvafemi.github.io/blog/web/_posts/2022-07-20-weather-app.md

 ### Services
 It is possible to put all functions inside the controller, but a better pattern is to create Rails service objects to handle api calls and other specialized functions.
 They make the controller cleaner and can be reused by other controllers too, keeping your code DRY.
 Service objects are simply Ruby objects designed to perform a single action.
 For example, in this project the functions to get and process the weather data from OpenWeatherMap API and the image data from Unsplash are abstracted into separate services - WeatherService and PhotoService.

-WeatherService returns a Ruby hash with only the relevant data and PhotoService returns the image url with specific dimensions for a given locations.
+WeatherService returns a Ruby hash with only the relevant data and PhotoService returns the image url with specific dimensions for a given location.

 ### Environment variables and Config files
 There are different ways to store credentials and configurations in Rails.